xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ## Real world example

-One morning during his matinal run Bob come up with an idea on how to improve a metric for your product or business.
-You are quite confident on its benefit and decide to rollout it to all your customers.
+One morning during his matinal run Bob come up with an idea on how to improve a metric for his product .
+He is quite confident on its benefit and decide to rollout it to all his customers.

 ## Naïve solution